autopi-io/documentation/docs/cloud/obd-ii/can_bus_configuration.md

 in this are *candump* and *cansend*.
 To change the configuration of the CAN connection, you can use the [socketcan.up and socketcan.down](/core/commands/socketcan.md) commands.

-### The vehicle supports OBD-II, but the vehicle uses a configuration, which is not checked by the autodetect
+### The Vehicle Supports OBD-II, but the Vehicle Uses a Configuration, Which is Not Checked by the Autodetect
 If you take a look at the [how bus autodetection works](#passive-can-traffic) section, you'll learn that the device checks a pre-defined list of configurations.
 It's possible that your vehicle uses one that is not in this list.
 Check the [Finding configuration manually](#finding-configuration-manually) section to see further steps.

-## How bus autodetection works
+## How Vus Autodetection Works
 The easiest way to run autodetection is through the cloud portal from the Vehicles Editor.
 This will do 2 things.
 First it will try to find the correct configuration for CAN connectivity (see [Finding Configuration Manually](#finding-configuration-manually) for an explanation).
 Second, it will try to find the supported OBD-2 PIDs and create them in your Library.

-### Automatic autodetection flow
+### Automatic Autodetection Flow

 When first installing a device, an autodetect will be run automatically for cars, which would normally support the OBD-II protocol.
 Expressed programmatically, this set of conditions must be met for automatic